sleongkoan/RNACons/README.md

-There are currently two versions of the consensus optimizer available, one using an hybrid Genetic Algorithm and the other one a Monte Carlo coupled with steepest descent.
+There are currently two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and an heursitc one using a Genetic Algorithm.

 ## Compilation Instructions